 - Second trimester pregnancy: 25.6 to 89.4 ng/mL

 A low progesterone level especially a level below 10 ng/ml may mean that you did not ovulate.
-If you did ovulate,there are many different opinions as to what to do if the levels are low.
-Some doctors give progesterone (pills, shots, suppositories) and others don't treat unless there has been some proof of a preexisting low progesterone in non-pregnancy cycles.
+If you did ovulate, there are many different opinions as to what to do if the levels are low.
+Some doctors give progesterone (pills, shots, suppositories) and others don't treat unless there has been some proof of pre-existing low progesterone in non-pregnancy cycles.

 Can a low progesterone level predict an ectopic pregnancy?

-The two main reasons for an elevated progesterone level are: Ovulation and pregnancy.
-Other than after ovulation or pregnancy, progesterone levels can also be elevated with the following:
+The two main reasons for an elevated progesterone level are ovulation and pregnancy.
+Other than after ovulation or pregnancy, progesterone levels can also be elevated by the following: